The Mysteries of Narcissism: How to Recognize Narcissistic Individuals (part 1.)

 2. What Psychology Hardly Spoke About in the Past

 Recognizing narcissism is difficult partly because we have learned little about it.
-Until recent years, it wasn’t part of public awareness in the same way as other personality traits.
-So before we can recognize it in others, we first need to understand what the term truly means.
+Until recent years, it simply wasn’t present in public awareness the way other personality traits were.
+So in order to recognise it in others, we need to understand what this term really refers to.

 When Narcissism Becomes a Trend — and the Real Nuances Get Lost

-Over the past decade, however — partly thanks to social media — the topic of narcissism has gradually moved into the spotlight.
-This was the period when books, podcasts, and videos about narcissism began to appear in large numbers, making the concept finally more widely known.
+Over the past decade, however — partly due to the rise of social media — the topic of narcissism has slowly moved into the spotlight.
+During this time, a wave of books, podcasts, and videos emerged, helping the concept finally become more widely understood.

-With this sudden popularity, however, came the fact that the topic often appeared in simplified or distorted ways.
-On social media, for example, people often quote Carl Jung as saying, “Narcissists are children who never received love.”
-It sounds appealing, but Jung never actually wrote that.
-Why is it important to mention this?
-Because in the world of quotes and catchy phrases — now that the concept has become so topical — it’s easy to lose the essential nuances.
-Due to social media, misunderstandings can spread quickly, while genuine connections can easily fade into the background.
+With this sudden rise in popularity, however, came a downside: the topic often began appearing in simplified or distorted ways.
+On social media, for instance, people frequently quote Carl Jung as saying, “Narcissists are children who never received love.”
+It sounds appealing, but Jung never actually wrote it.
+Why does this matter?
+Because in a world of quotes and catchy phrases — especially now that the topic is so widespread — the essential nuances are easy to lose.
+And when information spreads quickly online, misunderstandings can travel far, while genuine understanding can quietly slip into the background.

-Understanding narcissism is more than knowledge — it’s the practice of becoming aware of what was once hidden, so we can recognise it early and consciously avoid it.
+Understanding narcissism is more than knowledge — it’s the practice of noticing what was once hidden, so we can recognise it early and consciously step away from it.

-Follow the blog and stay with me, because in the second part, we’ll talk about the narcissistic chameleon — and dive even deeper into this world!
+Follow the blog and stay with me, because in the second part we’ll explore the narcissistic chameleon — and dive even deeper into this world together.